 We’re unpacking the relationship between content creators, influencer marketing and the music industry to reveal the latest trends that are emerging between artists and content creators.

 Why Is Influencer Marketing Becoming Essential To The Music Industry?

 Influencer marketing is finding its place within the music industry thanks to apps like Koji, TikTok and Triller.
 The popularity of these apps is undeniable, with more than 90% of TikTok users aged between 16-24 going on the app more than once daily and the Google search for ‘How To Make A TikTok’ increasing by 400% at the beginning of year.

 These social media apps are encouraging people to create their own videos to music they have produced or remixed themselves.
+That people can use different tools and instruments such as piano, guitar, cello and an electric violin to play as extra features to their creative music video.
+However, searching for violin bows comes down to searching for the one that is best matched to your instrument, playing style and ideally, your budget.
 The video and music editing tools available on these apps give people easy access to create such remixes, and often, these become huge hits that raise awareness of the artist’s track who is being used.
 For example, #FlipTheSwitch sees couples instantly swapping clothes when the light flicks off, and has collected over 3.6 billion videos across over 500,000 remixed versions of Drake’s 2018 song, ‘Nonstop’.

 Why Are Artists Collaborating With Content Creators?

 The key reasons that artists are collaborating with content creators are: